How to Study Effectively

 Be Consistent

-Spaced repetition systems refers to the practice of allowing space between each study session.
+Spaced repetition system refers to the practice of allowing space between each study session.
 By integrating time intervals in your study schedule, you will be able to retain more even if you spend less time studying.

 This works by tapping into the potential of what is called the spacing effect.
 This speaks to the fact that our brain is better able to learn new concepts by using intervals between exposure to the information.